-Notes Payable - Amendment No.4 First Lien -On August 18, 2021, the Company completed a refinancing of its First Lien Amendment No. 3, in which the principal terms of the amendment were new borrowings of \$155,000 which was used to fund the DBCI acquisition.
+Notes Payable - Amendment No.4 First Lien - On August 18, 2021, the Company completed a refinancing of its First Lien Amendment No. 3, in which the principal terms of the amendment were new borrowings of \$155,000 which was used to fund the DBCI acquisition.
 The Amendment No. 4 First Lien is comprised of a syndicate of lenders originating on August 18, 2021 in the amount of \$726,413 with interest payable in arrears.
 The outstanding loan balance is to be repaid on a quarterly basis of 0.25% of the original balance beginning the last day of September 2021 with the remaining principal due on the maturity date of February 12, 2025.
 As chosen by the Company, the amended loan bears interest at a floating rate per annum consisting of LIBOR, plus an applicable margin percent (total rate of 4.25% as of January 1, 2022).
 The debt is secured by substantially all business assets.
 Unamortized debt issuance costs are approximately \$10,594 at January 1, 2022.
-This refinancing amendment were expensed and any bank fees, original issue discount and charges associated with this amendment were capitalized and are being amortized as a component of interest expense over the remaining loan term.
+This refinancing amendment was accounted for as a modification and as such no gain or loss was recognized for this transaction and any third party fees paid in connection with this amendment were expensed and any bank fees, original issue discount and charges associated with this amendment were capitalized and are being amortized as a component of interest expense over the remaining loan term.